cabradna/cabradna/README.md

 Here are a few projects that showcase my skills and interests.
 (You'll want to link your actual GitHub repositories here!)

 1.  **LLM-Driven Dyna-Q for Enhanced Job Recommendation (Tufts University)**
     * **Description:** Developed a sophisticated job recommendation system using the **Dyna-Q framework** to address the cold-start problem.
 This project involved creating a data pipeline that processes job postings (from Kaggle) and synthetic candidate profiles using LLMs (Gemini) for data augmentation and feature extraction.
-Skills and job features were embedded using Sentence2Vec (fine-tuned for hard skills via contrastive learning) and stored in MongoDB (`rl_jobsdb`).
+Skills and job features were embedded using Sentence2Vec (fine-tuned for hard skills via contrastive learning) and stored in MongoDB.
 The RL agent was trained by comparing three reward generation strategies: Cosine Similarity, LLM-simulated feedback, and a Hybrid approach.
     * **Tech:** `Python`, `PyTorch`, `Reinforcement Learning (Dyna-Q)`, `LLMs (Gemini)`, `Sentence2Vec`, `MongoDB`, `Data Augmentation`, `Feature Engineering`.
     * `[Link to Repo]`